 Interest Project (PIP).
-Preliminary HSC The Social and Cultural World - the interactions between persons and groups within societies Core Social and Cultural Continuity and Change - the nature of social and cultural continuity and Personal and Social Identity - socialisation and the development of personal and social identity in a variety of social and cultural settings change as well as application of research methods and social theory to a selected country study Intercultural Communication - how people in different social, cultural and The Personal Interest Project (PIP) - an individual research project environmental settings behave, communicate and perceive the world Depth Studies Two to be chosen from: around them Popular Culture - the interconnection between popular culture, society and the individual Belief Systems and Ideologies - the relationship of belief systems and ideologies to culture and identity Social Inclusion and Exclusion - the nature of social inclusion and exclusion as well as implications for individuals and groups in societies and cultures Social Conformity and Nonconformity - the nature of conformity and nonconformity and its influences on the formation of peoples' attitudes and behaviours.
+Prelimina ary HSC inte e Social and Cultural World - the eractions between persons and groups thin societies Core Social and Cultural Continuity and Change - the nature of social and cultural continuity and and ide rsonal and Social Identity - socialisation d the development of personal and social entity in a variety of social and cultural tings change as well as application of research methods and social theory to a selected country study ercultural Communication - how ople in different social, cultural and The Personal Interest Project (PIP) - an individual research project environmental settings behave, communicate and perceive the world around them Depth Studies Two to be chosen from: dila tiletti Popular Culture - the interconnection between popular culture, society and the individual Belief Systems and Ideologies - the relationship of belief systems and ideologies to culture and identity Social Inclusion and Exclusion - the nature of social inclusion and exclusion as well as implications for individuals and groups in societies and cultures Social Conformity and Nonconformity - the nature of conformity and nonconformity and its influences on the formation of peoples' attitudes and behaviours.